South Australia Medical Imaging (SAMI)

 Some studies require the use of a contrast agent.
 This may involve drinking a special mixture.
 When intravenous contrast is used children will need to fast for two hours before their appointment and must arrive 45 mins before the appointment.
 The instructions for your child will be given when the appointment is made.

-Your doctor may obtain a request on a form from the Medical Imaging Office: Ph (08) 8161 6639.
+Your doctor may obtain a request on a form from the Medical Imaging Office: Phone (08) 8161 6639.

 Patients requiring a general anaesthetic will require an admission booking form as well as the CT request form.